tc39/test262/docs/rationale.md

 ## Syntax tests

-When testing a syntactic feature of the language, it can be tempting to write tests which verify that some bit of source text does *not* produce a syntax error.
+When testing a syntactic feature of the language, it can be tempting to write tests which verify only that some bit of source text does *not* produce a syntax error.
 Contributors should try to push beyond verifying only the lack of a syntax error because such tests also have observable semantics.
 It's better for a test to assert that the expected semantics are followed.

 However, verifying semantics invariably requires inserting still more code, and that additional code may degrade the tests' precision for verifying syntax.
 For